alunodoisgte/prep/admission/README.md

 ## [⏫ Basic Admission Test](#)

-> Concepts: 15 Minute Admission Test, Gmail, Passwords,
+> Concepts: 15 Minute Admission Test, Passwords,
 > Reading Comprehension, Basic Math, Free Audit

 When considering SkilStak™ part of the process is for the potential